Baker: All travelers arriving in Mass. by plane, train, or car will be asked to self-quarantine

 “Starting today, all travelers arriving in the Commonwealth are instructed to self-quarantine for 14 days,” Baker said during a news conference at the State House.
 “To deliver this message, travelers entering Massachusetts will be given information flyers instructing them of our 14-day quarantine at our major transportation hubs.”

-Informational flyers will be made available at Logan Airport, Worcester Airport, South Station, and highway rest stops, according to Baker.
+Informational flyers will be made available at Logan Airport, Worcester Airport, South Station, and rest stops along Interstate 90, according to Baker.
 Roadside message boards will also provide alerts for drivers who enter the Bay State.

 “We’re taking extraordinary steps here to keep our residents safe, including asking folks to stay home and closing non-essential businesses,” Baker said.
 “We’re instructing all visitors arriving in Massachusetts to comply with this request for the sake of protecting the most vulnerable among us all.”